Before Opening an Etsy store, what you need to know

 What have I also invested in?

 Convertkit – this is an email service provider, I use this to gather email addresses for my customers who receive a free print and a discount code for the shop.
 Convertkit is not a free option.
-For most
+For most shops, it’s fine to start with a free service such as MailChimp.

 See it in action here – you can sign up for the free print right here.